 - Questioning “knowledge” and “control” of said drugs

-If you’re facing drug related charge, contact our Toronto drug offence lawyers for a free initial consultation.
+If you’re facing drug charges, contact our Toronto drug offence lawyer for a free, no-obligation consultation.

 Issues That May Arise with Drug Offences

-Drug offences are some of the most complex charges in Canada, and they carry severe long-term consequences upon a criminal conviction.
+Drug offences are some of the most complex charges in Canada, and they carry severe long-term consequences upon conviction.
 During the litigation process, several issues are bound to arise, including:

 - Previous criminal records of the offender